Are You Getting Enough Vitamin D In Summer?

 So, what can you do to help boost your Vitamin D intake this summer?
 Well, why not try SunVit-D3’s convenient supplements?
 It’s a cost-effective way to give you the peace of mind to ensure you’re staying healthy throughout the year.
 Our bestselling 400IU & 800IU tablets or capsules will provide you with the perfect amount of Vitamin D, even if you’re out and about in the sunshine daily.

 While most individuals should be able to get their recommended intake of vitamin D without using supplements, there are those of us who, maybe due to dietary restrictions or medical conditions, perhaps don’t get enough essential minerals through the food they eat.
 If you’re unable to meet your recommended daily intake from food, supplements can be used but ask your doctor for advice.
 Please note that it is possible to overdose on vitamin D – see our FAQs for more information.

 How do I know if I’m getting enough Vitamin D?

 If you’re concerned you are not getting enough Vitamin D overall, you can take a home test with our SunVit-D3 Vitamin D Blood Test Kit.
 It’s a convenient way to truly know if you have low levels or to regulate your vitamin D intake, without the need to visit your GP.
-It’s a convenient way to truly know if you have low levels or to regulate your Vitamin D intake in the comfort of your own home – simply follow the instructions, send your sample off to an NHS laboratory and await your results.
+It’s a convenient way to truly know if you have low levels or to regulate your Vitamin D intake in the comfort of your own home – simply follow the instructions, send your sample off to an independent EU laboratory and await your results.